- State Court of Appeals hears Corky's billboard case State Court of Appeals hears Corky's billboard case

-Click to read the weekly Tennessee Department of Transportation construction update for Williamson County for Thursday, March 13, through Wednesday, March 19.
+Click to read the Tennessee Department of Transportation construction update for Williamson County from Thursday, April 24, to Wednesday, April 30.

 Rolling roadblocks are scheduled for Interstate 65 South in Williamson County on Sunday, April 27 from 5 a.m. to 7 p.m.

 The final reading for proposed amendments to the Brentwood’s noise ordinance has been dropped from Monday’s Brentwood City Commission agenda after a surge of citizen opposition swayed commissioners to further review the mandate.

 Leadership Brentwood, a program to educate Brentwood area residents and others about the city and its leadership, is accepting applications through June 6 for the Class of 2015.

 With thousands of runners, supporters and volunteers descending upon Nashville on Saturday for the St. Jude Country Music Marathon, Metro Police Chief Steve Anderson announced the safety and security plan for the event, one that ivolves hundreds of law enforcement personnel.

 The Brentwood Police Department reported five residential burglaries and one attempted in a three-day span from Saturday, April 5, to Tuesday, April 8.